DiegoIniguez/fitday-shopify-theme/README.md

 ## 🙋‍♂️ About Me

 I'm a Shopify developer passionate about DTC growth, personalization, and fast, optimized eCommerce experiences.
-Fitday was built entirely by me to deliver a tailored buying experience for supplement customers.
+Fitday was built entirely by me (modifying Shopify's Sense theme completely) to deliver a tailored buying experience for supplement customers.